Traffic

 To drive on Jena's roads yourself, you need a valid driver's license and a good knowledge of the road traffic regulations.
 If you want to obtain your driver's license in Germany, you must be resident in the Federal Republic of Germany and live here for at least 185 days a year.

-If you received your regular driving license from one of the EU or EEA member states, it is valid indefinitely in all other member states.
-You can have it transferred, but you do not have to.
+If you have obtained your regular driving license from an EU or EEA member state, it is valid for an unlimited period in all other member states.
+You can have it transferred, but you are not obliged to do so.

 If you have another foreign driving license and settle in Germany, you may only drive with it for the first 6 months after entering the country.
 After that, you will need a German driver's license.